 Borderless Fullscreen: Enabled

 Halo Infinite doesn’t have a proper exclusive full-screen.
-If they add patch it into the game later then you should use that instead.
+If they add a patch into the game later then you should use that instead.
 However, until then, to get the full-screen image, you have to enable the borderless fullscreen option.

 Resolution Scale: 100%